Logius-standaarden/OIDC-NLGOV/NLGovOpenID.md

 *Burgerservicenummers (BSN)*, *Rechtspersonen en Samenwerkingsverbanden Identificatienummers (RSIN)* and *Kamer van Koophandel (KvK) nummers* are considered public sectoral identifiers and therefore MUST NOT be used as Subject Identifiers in case correlation of End-User's activities across Clients is not appropriate.
 In such cases, the use of Polymorphic Pseudonyms or Polymorphic Identities is preferred.

-Note that BSNs MUST only be used by Relying Parties for Services eligible for using the BSN according to Dutch Law and that the BSN, or token containing it, SHOULD be encrypted.
+> Note that BSNs MUST only be used by Relying Parties for Services eligible for using the BSN according to Dutch Law and that the BSN, or token containing it, SHOULD be encrypted.

 #### Representation Relationships

 In Use Cases that involve Representation Relationships, Representation Relationships are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC8693]].

-**Note:** Whereas [[RFC8693]] lists the End-User in the `act` or `may_act` Claims and the represented service consumer in the `sub` Claim, this is reversed in this profile: the End-User is listed in the `sub` Claim and the represented service consumer is listed in the `represents` Claim.
+> **Note**: Whereas [[RFC8693]] lists the End-User in the `act` or `may_act` Claims and the represented service consumer in the `sub` Claim, this is reversed in this profile: the End-User is listed in the `sub` Claim and the represented service consumer is listed in the `represents` Claim.
 Reason for this is to mitigate the risk that a Client that does not explicitly supports the Representation Use Cases cannot recognize the difference between an End-User that authenticates on behalf of himself or on behalf of someone else via Representation.

 As such, all Clients MUST process `represents` Claims used, in case Representation can be applicable in the context of the OpenID Client and OpenID Provider.
 As an exception, `represents` Claims MAY be ignored by the Client if, and only if, it is explicitly agreed upon beforehand that no Representation will be provided.